CHC33021 Certificate III in Individual Support (Ageing and Disability)

 - Please note that the course costs do not include The National Police Clearance or Medical Clearance which is an industry requirement.

-- Certificate III in Individual Support – Ageing may be available at a discount to eligible participants of various Programs.
+- Certificate III in Individual Support (Ageing and Disability) may be available at a discount to eligible participants of various Programs.
 These programs may be funded by the Commonwealth Government and the Government of Western Australia – call the Academy for current details.

 Qualification Information